 The contrasting landscape of crystal clear turquoise waters, stretches of white and golden sands nestled between dramatic cliffs, majestic towering mountains and wavy green hills all describe a single country.
 Australia is rich in natural wonders, scenic coastal roads, breathtaking views and awe-inspiring horizons and the best way to explore its beauties is by going on an inspiring road trip.

-Road trips are a cost-effective and thrilling way to experience everything Australia has to offer, especially if you’re travelling in group.
+Road trips are a cost-effective and thrilling way to experience everything Australia has to offer, especially if you’re travelling in a group.
 You can make unpredictable stops and turns, visit beautiful beaches where you can gather around campfire and gaze at the starry sky.
 Take a look at some of the Australia’s most scenic road trips and start discovering the stunning beauty of the land under in our guide on Australia: off the beaten track.

 The Great Ocean Road, Victoria